 Help us get one more athlete on the field!

-All Special Olympics Washington in-person activities and competitions are currently suspended.
-Click LEARN MORE for our latest coronavirus updates and helpful resources.
+We remain in a phase of at-home training and competition.
+Click LEARN MORE for our latest coronavirus-related updates and helpful resources.

 Special Olympics was started by Eunice Kennedy Shriver in 1968 as a way to provide people with intellectual disabilities a place to play, and feel included.